 Reading the Bible – part 9

+Today, I am continuing the series on, Reading the Bible.
 This post looks at truth telling and confidentiality.

 During World War II many Christians hid Jews.
 In order to do so, they were required to engage in deceptions regarding identity papers and ration books, as well as blatant lies to protect the lives of innocent people.
 Would we refuse to protect innocent lives because we don’t feel comfortable about lying?